stringer-rss/stringer/docs/Docker.md

 ## Production ready setup using docker-compose

-Download [docker-compose.yml](../docker-compose.yml) and in the corresponding folder, run `docker-compose up -d`, give it a second and visit `localhost`
+Download [docker-compose.yml](../docker-compose.yml) and in the corresponding folder, run `docker-compose up -d`, give it a second and visit `localhost:8080`

 ## Production ready manual setup